 The public sector raises money in order to spend it, mostly on the day-to-day costs of providing public services, on capital investment and on cash transfer payments that support the incomes of various individuals and families.

-We also expect the public sector to spend £136.0 billion – 11 per cent of the total – on capital investment (such as roads and buildings) and on loans to businesses and individuals.
-Around 70 per cent of this will be spent by government departments, again usually subject to multi-year Treasury limits – ‘capital departmental expenditure limits’ or ‘CDEL’.
-Some of the remainder will be carried out by local authorities (mostly roads, schools and housing) and public corporations (like Transport for London), and 7 per cent of capital investment is on student loans.
+We also expect the public sector to spend £141.7 billion – 11 per cent of the total – on capital investment such as roads and buildings and on loans to businesses and individuals.
+Around 70 per cent of this will be spent by government departments, usually subject to multi-year Treasury limits – ‘capital departmental expenditure limits’ or ‘CDEL’.
+Some of the remainder will be carried out by local authorities mostly roads, schools and housing and public corporations like Transport for London, and 6 per cent of capital investment is on student loans.

-Net interest payments on the national debt are expected to cost £73.5 billion in 2024-25.
+Net interest payments on the national debt are expected to cost £104.9 billion in 2024-25.
 This includes the interest government pays to private sector holders of the bonds it issues – known as ‘gilts’ – and also the interest paid by the Bank of England on the money created during the ‘quantitative easing’ of monetary policy since the late 2000s financial crisis and recession.
-Net debt interest (interest paid minus interest received) is expected to be 7.8 per cent of non-interest receipts in 2024-25 before falling slightly back to 7.1 per cent by 2028-29.
+Net debt interest (interest paid minus interest received) is expected to be 7 per cent of non-interest receipts over the forecast.

-Over the next five years, we expect public spending to rise by 11 per cent in cash terms, 4 percentage points slower than the economy will as a result of temporary energy and cost-of-living support receding and reductions in departmental spending relative to the size of the economy.
+Over the next five years, we expect public spending to rise by 18 per cent in cash terms, 2 percentage points slower than the economy will as a result of falling spending on public service pensions and student loans.

 Deficits and surpluses

 Swings into deficit have become steadily more pronounced over the post-war period.
-And budget surpluses have been achieved in only 10 years since 1948 and only three years since 1971-72.
+And budget surpluses have been achieved in only 11 years since 1948 and only four years since 1971-72.

 Movements in the budget deficit are in part the result of the ups and downs of the economy.
 When the economy is strong, the deficit will be lower as taxes receipts increase and welfare spending costs are reduced.
 The opposite is true when the economy is weak.

 The ‘structural’ budget deficit is an estimate of how large the deficit would be if the economy was operating at a normal, sustainable level of employment and activity.
 We never know precisely what this ‘normal’ level would be, so these estimates are always uncertain.
-Using our usual approach, we currently estimate that the economy is operating slightly below its sustainable level over the forecast period creating spare capacity before recovering by 2028-29.
-This is due to rises in interest rates in response to inflation continuing to feed through into the economy and slowing activity.
-This means that when there is spare capacity in the economy, the structural deficit is smaller than the overall deficit, with a ‘cyclical’ part of the deficit that would disappear automatically as the economy returns to a normal level of activity by the forecast horizon.
+Using our usual approach, we estimate that the economy is initially operating slightly below its sustainable level, then above its sustainable level in the middle years of the forecast as departmental spending expands, before the ‘output gap’ closes in the medium term as the effects of monetary and fiscal loosening subside.
+When there is spare capacity in the economy, the structural deficit is smaller than the overall deficit, with a ‘cyclical’ part of the deficit that would disappear automatically as the economy returns to a normal level of activity by the forecast horizon.

-The headline deficit is the difference between total receipts and total spending, but people are also interested in the ‘current deficit’ (or surplus).
-This counts all receipts and all current spending, but excludes spending on net investment.
+The headline deficit is the difference between total receipts and total spending, but people are also interested in the ‘current deficit’ (or surplus), and this is now the focus of the Government’s main fiscal target.
+The current deficit counts all receipts and all current spending, but excludes spending on net investment.
 As long as net investment is positive, the current deficit will be smaller than the overall deficit.
-We expect the current deficit to be £20.7 billion in 2024-25, and there to be a surplus of -£13.6 billion by 2028-29.
+We expect the current deficit to be £55.5 billion in 2024-25 and that there will be a current surplus of £9.9 billion by 2029-30, which is the margin by which the Government is meeting its main fiscal target.

 Debt